Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Preliminaries and Problem Statement

 \section{Preliminaries and Problem Statement}

 Consider robots operating in parallel on a variety of tasks; in this work we use warehousing as our canonical example.
-We investigate how a system can achieve decentralized conflict resolution while approaching the global efficiency of a centralized solution through peer-to-peer interactions that minimizes the information demand. \textbf{If a robot detects a conflict that it cannot resolve on its own, how can it request and receive help from a fellow robot while ensuring safety and minimizing impact on the overall system?} We now formalize these notions.
+We investigate how a system can achieve decentralized conflict resolution while approaching the global efficiency of a centralized solution through peer-to-peer interactions that minimizes the information demand.
+Specifically, we ask: \textbf{If a robot detects a conflict that it cannot resolve on its own, how can it request and receive help from a fellow robot while ensuring safety and minimizing impact, measured as the added time cost, on the overall system?}